Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities

 We have studied the problem of simple hypothesis testing under communication constraints.
-Taking a cue from past work on decentralized detection, we have focused on threshold channels and analyzed the sample complexity for a (near-optimal) threshold channel.
+Taking a cue from past work on decentralized detection, we have focused on threshold channels and analyzed the sample complexity for a (nearly optimal) threshold channel.
 For simple binary hypothesis testing, we showed that this choice leads to an at most logarithmic increase in the sample complexity of the test.
-We extended this result to the robust setting, where distributions may be contaminated in total variation.
+We extended this result to the robust setting, where distributions may be contaminated in total variation distance.
 Importantly, our algorithms for hypothesis testing in the simple and robust settings were shown to be computationally efficient.
 Finally, we studied $M$-ary hypothesis testing by considering settings where the channels are identical, non-identical, or adaptive.
-We showed that communication constraints may lead to an exponential increase in sample complexity even for adaptive channels.
+We showed that communication constraints may lead to an exponential increase in sample complexity, even for adaptive channels.
 For identical channels, we developed an efficient algorithm and analyzed its sample complexity.
-At a technical level, our results rely on a reverse data processing inequality for communication-constrained channels, a reverse Markov inequality, and a sketching algorithm akin to the Johnson-Lindenstrauss theorem.
+At a technical level, our results rely on a reverse data processing inequality for communication-constrained channels, a reverse Markov inequality, and a sketching algorithm akin to the Johnson--Lindenstrauss theorem.

 There are several research directions that are worth exploring: Is adaptivity of channels useful in simple binary hypothesis testing?
-Can one tighten the dependence of sample complexity on the minimum Hellinger distance between the distributions for $M$-ary hypothesis testing?
+Can one tighten the dependence of the sample complexity on the minimum Hellinger distance between distributions for $M$-ary hypothesis testing?
 (Our results use total variation as a proxy for Hellinger and are likely to be loose.)
 It would also be interesting to study simple hypothesis testing under other constraints such as local differential privacy and memory.
+There has been some recent work along these lines in Pensia, Asadi, Jog, and Loh~\cite{PAJL23}.
 The technical tools developed in this paper, particularly the reverse data processing inequality, may also have applications in quantization via ``single-shot compression'' in information theory.